jdrichardstech/online-shopper-complete/teach.md

 158. Explain how populate mongoose can only be used with an id which we get from Product.find and then exec is used when we have more than one function to run.
 Here we are grabbing the id from the url and finding the category which will in turn allow us to pull all of the products associated to that category.
 159. Now we need to create the view to render the products of the category.
 160. In views create category.ejs
+     \*\*\*Here we are going to see a similar apprroach to what we could do in the homework that I assigned for the home page
 161. Copy code from me.
 162. This jumbotron is going to become redundant so make it into a partial and replace it in our views where it is
-163. We also need to bring the productController into app.js or it won't work so let's do that.
+163. We also need to bring the productRouter into app.js or it won't work so let's do that.
-     `const productController = ...`
+     `const productRouter = ...`
-     `app.use('/products', productController)`
+     app.use('/api/products', productsRouter);
 164. Test.
 165. Let them know if you haven't that the css is going to get dodgier but should be organized in an ideal world.
 They should be able to clean up and arrange css by now.
 166. Next we create a single product page to show the product we click on.